iwdgo/htmlutils/README.md

 HTML is parsed using [golang.org/x/net/html](https://pkg.go.dev/golang.org/x/net/html) which produces a tree.

 The module provides basic functionality to compare HTML tags or nodes and their trees.
-The search of an HTML tag using a *node.HTML type ignores pointers.
+The search of an HTML tag using a `*node.HTML` type ignores pointers.
 It always returns the first match.
-By ignoring some properties, tags `<button>` are easy to count.
+By ignoring some properties, tags like `<button>` are easy to count.
 Text value of a tag (title, error message,...) can be checked.

 # Good to know

-Parsing is not a complete syntax checker of HTML.
+Parsing is not done according to the complete syntax checker of HTML.
-For instance, tags that may be omitted like `<p>` would fail a comparison.
+For instance, tags like `<p>` for which a closing tag would fail a comparison.

 Siblings must always have the same order or comparison fails.
 Order of attributes is treated as irrelevant.